Death Valley Landscapes

 Dante’s View offers a stunning view from about 5,400 feet above Badwater Basin.
 The view looks northward, up the valley back towards Furnace Creek.
 It’s a dramatic view and especially so at sunset.

-You're being guided by two pros with a deep passion for Death Valley, and we promise you tons of instruction, inspiration, and fun.
+We promise you tons of instruction, inspiration, and fun.
 We’ll also have plenty of time for creative critiques and post-processing sessions, going over composition, technique, and image processing.